Archives of Scientific Psychology®

 - Psychological publishing opens up

-Cecil Reynolds, PhD, shares his excitement about Archives of Scientific Psychology, which he began co-editing this year (from Monitor on Psychology, June 2015)
+Cecil Reynolds, PhD, shares his excitement about Archives of Scientific Psychology, which he began co-editing this year (June 2015)

 The subject matter of articles published in Archives of Scientific Psychology® spans the entire discipline of psychology.
 Journal readers will find articles on subjects ranging from neuroscience to political psychology, and all topics in between.
 Articles will also describe research conducted using any of the methods used by researchers in psychology — experimental, descriptive, and research synthesis, quantitative and qualitative.

 This is an "open access" journal, which means that a publication fee is typically assessed prior to publication for accepted manuscripts.
 However, the publication fee has been waived through December 2017.

 Articles are published in sections encompassing broad areas of psychological investigation.
 These are: